Public Liability Insurance for Gyms and Fitness Studios in Malaysia

 A waiver can help demonstrate that the member understood the inherent risks of the activity.
 However, Malaysian courts have generally held that a waiver cannot protect a business from claims arising from its own negligence.
 If a member is injured because equipment was not maintained, floors were not cleaned, or staff gave dangerous instructions, the waiver may not protect you.

-What Affects Your Public Liability Premium
+What Affects Your Cover

-| Factor | Impact on Premium | What You Can Control |
+| Factor | Why It Matters | What You Can Control |

 |---|---|---|

-| Activity types offered | High-risk activities increase premium significantly | Accurately declare all activities |
+| Activity types offered | High-risk activities raise exposure | Accurately declare all activities |

 | Daily foot traffic | More visitors means more exposure | Manage capacity per session |